AaronLasseigne/unifig/README.md

 | Local    | Built-in       |
 | ENV      | [unifig-env][] |

+### Unifig::Vars

+After loading the configuration you can use `Unifig::Vars` to check on what happened.
+It will return a list of `Unifig::Var`s with information such as which provider supplied the value.

 ## Contributing

 If you want to contribute to Unifig, please read [our contribution guidelines][].